 Chihuahuas tend to love their owners, and this need to please you can be used to enforce good behavior.

 Chihuahua Health Issues

 Chihuahuas are generally a healthy breed — they’re one of the most long-living breeds too!

-They can live anywhere between 12-15 years, but some have been known to live to 20 years old!
+The average Chihuahua lifespan is between 12-15 years, but some have been known to live to 20 years old!

 Like any pure breed dog, Chihuahuas can have a few issues you might want to watch out for in your pup.
 These include:

 - Eye disease